 Viewing ads supports YogaBasics.
 Remove ads with a membership.
 Thanks!

 The good news is that with mindful attentiveness, we can reduce the risk of injury during faster-paced practices.
-Here are three common vinyasa yoga injuries and some steps to avoid them:
+There are three common vinyasa yoga injuries and some simple and easy steps to avoid them.

 In just about every pose, we want to visualize a long low back.
 This does not mean to “tuck” the tailbone by squeezing the buttocks.
 Rather, visualize the tailbone lengthening towards the heels and the belly button gently drawing in and up, towards the front plane of the spine.
 By doing this, we engage the lower abdominal muscles to support the low back and strengthen the group of muscles designed to support the pelvis.
 This action goes beyond physical safety; by strengthening the pelvic floor and first and second chakra regions we tone and optimize urinary and adrenal functions.
 Furthermore, be sure to engage the strength of your quadriceps and chest muscles during cobra and upward-facing dog.
 Though these are backbending poses, your back should not be doing all of the work!

-3. Knees, please: The knees are another common area of injury.
+The knees are another common area of injury.
 Too often, in poses like high lunge, we can over bend the knee and strain the connective tissue around the kneecap.
-This can lead to injuries like torn or over-stretched ligaments, which can have long-lasting effects on our leg strength and overall posture.
+This can lead to injuries like torn or overstretched ligaments, which can have long-lasting effects on our leg strength and overall posture.
 So how do we protect the knees?

 So, the next time you’re in a pose, check your alignment, and check it twice.
 It can feel exhilarating to flow through vinyasas intuitively without over-thinking, but make sure to bring your awareness to your alignment enough to honor your body’s natural movements.

+Have you experienced any of these injuries while practicing vinyasa yoga?
 What are some of your favorite posture cues that have helped your alignment?
+Let us know in the comments below!